Old-Fashioned Chivalrous Romance 101 – A Guide

 One Main Romance Influence = Jane Austen and the Domestic Revolution

-Some of the other major influences of the contemporary old-fashioned chivalrous romance style include classic fairy tales, folklore, Jane Austen, the Brontë sisters, other classic romances, classic movies, and even romantic period dramas.
-But when we think about the main influence, it really comes down to Jane Austen – who really was the one to revolutionize romance.
+Some of the other major influences of the contemporary, old-fashioned chivalrous romance style include classic fairy tales, folklore, Jane Austen, the Brontë sisters, other classic romances, classic movies, and even romantic period dramas.
+But when we think about the primary influence, it comes down to Jane Austen – who really was the one to revolutionize romance.

 One of the things that she did, was the first woman to do, was argue that men need to deserve their companion just as much as women need to deserve their companion.
 And so Elizabeth has to change, absolutely, she has to lose her prejudice towards Darcy.
 But, it’s called Pride and Prejudice and Darcy needs to change too.
 And I think that that is one of the things that Austen did before anyone else.
 And she made it almost a requirement because her books became the structural foundation of the domestic novels.
 It moved through the 19th and 20th century because she became the icon…of domestic novels and the marriage plot.